 Cherish Finden is a multi-award winning Pastry Chef.
-Cherish is well known as the formidable judge on Channel 4's Bake Off: The Professionals, now in it's fifth series Cherish meticulously judges teams of the country’s top pastry chefs in a search for Britain’s best.
+Cherish is well known as the formidable judge on Channel 4’s Bake Off: The Professionals.
+The longstanding popular series will be returning for it’s 6th series on Channel 4 in 2021, seeing Cherish meticulously judging teams of the country’s top pastry chefs in a search for Britain’s best.
 With over 20 years of international experience, Cherish has earned many awards over the years including the prestigious Tea Guild’s ‘Top London Afternoon Tea’ award (2010), ‘Pastry Chef of the Year’ by the Craft Guild of Chefs in 2012 and in 2015 received the Macalcan Life Time Achievement.

 Cherish’s enthusiasm, skill and stand out character resulted in her taking on the role of one of three judges on BBC2’s primetime series Bake Off: Crème De La Crème.
 The series aired on BBC2 in 2016 and she quickly garnered a reputation for being the no-nonsense judge, not afraid to get out her ruler!
 The show moved to Channel 4 in 2018 under its new name Bake Off: The Professionals, where Cherish and Benoit judge the contestants at an impeccably high standard – nothing short of perfection will do!